 Review the Cross-Reference to Regulatory Guides table to gain an understanding of the applicability of the codes and standards to the regulatory guide(s).

-Meet with your supervisor, or the person designated to be your resource for this activity, and discuss the answers to the question listed under the evaluation criteria.
+Meet with your supervisor, or the person designated to be your resource for this activity and discuss the answers to the question listed under the evaluation criteria.

 DOCUMENTATION: Electrical Inspector Advanced-Level Signature Card ISA-EE-1.